 Virtual presentations often include screen shares and visual aids that block the speaker from view.
-With the video presentation tool Prezi Video, you can put all the content of your presentation next to you on screen, so you can keep that face-to-face connection with your audience, even when you refer to something visually.
+With the video presentation maker Prezi Video, you can put all the content of your presentation next to you on screen, so you can keep that face-to-face connection with your online audience, even when you refer to something visually.

 Prezi Video has helped people continue delivering effective presentations even as things shifted to more remote settings.
 Moving to Prezi Video was a “complete game-changer” for Belinda Keeble, Managing Director and Co-Founder of Secondnature International.
 “We could deliver truly effective training online by using an online platform that enabled us to be side by side with our slides”: